-Away from the eyes of an average F1 fan and behind the curtains, Formula One in undergoing its next technological change in terms of the engine regulations.
+Away from the eyes of an average Formula One fan and behind the curtains, Formula One in undergoing its next technological change in terms of the engine regulations.
 The regulating body, teams and the interested parties have a daunting task at hand to simplify the sport to keep it interesting for the fans while retaining that technological edge for the manufacturers to remain interested in the sport and continue competing.

-Formula 1 is unique in its relationship with technology among major sports.
+Formula One is unique in its relationship with technology among major sports.
 While it is a competition between drivers on the circuit, it also a race between large teams of engineers, working with highly-specialised equipment, and major car manufacturers trying to prove their prowess in designing cutting-edge engine technology.

 But how important is this technological aspect?
 Does it go too far – undermining the human element by reducing the influence of the drivers on the results?

 Or is decades of constant technological development a fundamental and unimpeachable part of F1’s nature and appeal?

 “One of the things that sets it apart is that it is a constructors’ formula and there are not that many of them about,” argues ex-Williams chief technical officer Pat Symonds.
 He further adds, “In professional motorsport Formula One is really the only single-seater formula that has that technical content, and that’s quite important.
 I know there are many who think that’s not particularly important, and even as an engineer I certainly wouldn’t rank it at the top of what makes Formula One what it is.
 But we do need to recognise relentless progress, development and change in Formula One is something that an element of the public enjoy.”

 Symonds also points out that technological innovation has revolutionised many other sports, such as cycling, and even traditional ‘athletic’ sports through developments in human performance.

 Technology tends to represent progress, so any attempt to put the brakes on this aspect of F1 will automatically be regarded as regressive.